controlm/automation-api-quickstart/howto-call-rest-api-using-powershell/README.md

-##Tutorial
-How to invoke automation api REST calls from powershell script
+##How to invoke automation api REST calls from powershell script

 	#		Get Control-M Servers list
 	try